lablnet/covid19/README.md

 Super Fast COVID-19 Dashboard and parser

-If you have any idea/suggestion to improve this dashboard, please write to mumerfarooqlablnet01@gmail.com
+If you have any idea/suggestion to improve this dashboard, please write to GitHub discussion section

 ## Purpose
 1. Develop awareness among the public.